jonas-doerr/baseball-card-game/ReadMe.md

 - Development of classes

 ## real to-do list
-- fix base advancement for walks (only move when forced)
+- fix base advancement for walks (only move when forced) [DONE]
-- tie base advancement into batter characteristics
+- tie base advancement into batter characteristics [DONE]
     - add a name attribute to players [DONE]
     - create a calculation based off of stolen bases for speed [DONE]
     - when printing bases, only show the name attribute [DONE]
 - add in stolen bases
+    - function for stealing bases [DONE]
+    - conditions for when you can steal
 - add in statistic lists